-- well as written communications to facilitate patient counseling as provided in 4 CSR 220-2.190 and other matters involved in the correct transaction or provision of drugs. - 1.
-Video monitors used for the proper identification and communication with persons receiving prescription drugs shall be a minimum of twelve inches (12") wide and provided at both the pharmacy and remote location for direct visual contact between pharmacist and patient. - 2.
-Both the video monitor and the audio system must be in good working order or operations utilizing the automated system shall cease until appropriate corrections or repairs are made to the system(s). - 3.
-Backlighting or other factors that may inhibit video or audio performance must be taken into account when using such systems to identify recipients of prescription drugs.
-Positive identification of recipients must be made before any drug is delivered. - (2) Each automated system shall maintain a manual of policies and procedures that, at a minimum, shall include the following: - (A) System operations that include specific and measurable accountability for safety, security, accuracy, patient confidentiality, access, data retention and retrieval, downtime procedures, emergency or first dose procedures, inspection of systems by pharmacy personnel, installation requirements, maintenance, medication security, quality assurance, inventory levels and control, staff education and training and system set-up and malfunction. - (B) Documentation by the automated system for on-site patient administration and remote dispensing of medications that includes specific identification of patients, medications used along with dates and times the system is utilized. - (C) Effective procedures for securing and accounting for wasted medications or discarded medications. - (D) Access to and limits on access (security levels) to the automated system must be defined and must comply with applicable state and federal laws and regulations. - (3) The pharmacist-in-charge is responsible for the overall compliance of the automated system in the same manner as other pharmacy operations as outlined in 4 CSR 220-2.090.
-In addition, responsibilities will also include: - (A) Establishment of a quality assurance program prior to implementation of an automated system and the supervision of an ongoing quality assurance program that monitors appropriate use and performance of the automated system, which is evidenced by written policies and procedures developed by the pharmacy;
+- (D) Restocking of automated systems shall be done by registered technicians under the supervision of a pharmacist or by a pharmacist. - (E) All events involving access to the contents of the automated system must be recorded electronically. - (F) No medication or device shall be returned directly to the system for reissue or reuse by a person not licensed or registered by the board of pharmacy. - (G) Quality assurance documentation for the use and performance of the automated systems shall be maintained for a minimum period of two (2) years and shall include at a minimum the following: - 1.
+Breach of security of the automated system; - Failure of the system to operate correctly along with the frequency of any failures and the necessary repairs completed; - 3.
+Tests completed to measure the effectiveness and accuracy of the system. - (2) Each automated system shall maintain a manual of policies and procedures that, at a minimum, shall include the following: - (A) System operations that include specific and measurable accountability for safety, security, accuracy, patient confidentiality, access, data retention and retrieval, downtime procedures, emergency or first dose procedures, inspection of systems by pharmacy personnel, installation requirements, maintenance, medication security, quality assurance, inventory control, staff education and training and system set-up and malfunction. - (B) Documentation by the automated system for on-site patient administration of medications that includes specific identification of patients, medications used along with dates and times the system is utilized. - (C) Effective procedures for securing and accounting for wasted medications or discarded medications. - (D) Access to and limits on access (security levels) to the automated system must be defined and must comply with applicable state and federal laws and regulations. - (3) The pharmacist-in-charge is responsible for the overall compliance of the automated system in the same manner as other pharmacy operations as outlined in 4 CSR 220-2.090.
+In addition, responsibilities will also include:

-- (B) Assign, discontinue or change access to the automated system; - (C) Assure that the automated system is in good working order and accurately provides the correct strength, dosage form and quantity of a drug prescribed while maintaining appropriate record keeping and security safeguards. - (D) Procedures used for notifying the board on a timely basis and other state and federal agencies, when warranted, of any breach of security which results in the unauthorized removal of drugs. - (4) Except where otherwise noted in this rule, all records specified must be retained as a part of the dispensing record of the pharmacy and in accordance with section 338.100, RSMo and board regulations governing the proper maintenance and retrieval of records. - (5) Pharmacies that maintain automated sites for dispensing drugs to ambulatory patients shall maintain a Class J: Shared Service classification on each pharmacy permit involved in such activity. - (6) The supervising pharmacy shall have sufficient pharmacists on duty such that each pharmacist may supervise no more than three (3) remote sites that are simultaneously open to provide services.
-An exception to the supervision limit may be granted by the board in situations where the provider has documented a need for a pharmacist to supervise additional remote sites and has demonstrated that appropriate safeguards are in place to assure proper supervision of each remote site.
+- (A) Establishment of a quality assurance program prior to implementation of an automated system and the supervision of an ongoing quality assurance program that monitors appropriate use and performance of the automated system, which is evidenced by written policies and procedures developed by the pharmacy; - (B) Assign, discontinue or change access to the automated system; - (C) Assure that the automated system is in good working order and accurately provides the correct strength, dosage form and quantity of a drug prescribed while maintaining appropriate record keeping and security safeguards. - (D) Procedures used for notifying the board on a timely basis and other state and federal agencies, when warranted, of any breach of security which results in the unauthorized removal of drugs. - (4) Except where otherwise noted in this rule, all records specified must be retained as a part of the dispensing record of the pharmacy and in accordance with section 338.100, RSMo and board regulations governing the proper maintenance and retrieval of records.

-AUTHORITY: sections 338.210 and 338.220, RSMo Supp.
-2002 and 338.280, RSMo 2000.
+AUTHORITY: sections 338.210 and 338.280, RSMo 2000.
 Original rule filed Nov.
 1, 2000, effective June 30, 2001.
-Amended: Filed Feb.
-18, 2003, effective Sept.
-30, 2003.

-Original authority: 338.210, RSMo 1951, amended 2001; 338.220, RSMo 1951, amended 1969, 1981, 1989, 1997, 1999, 2001; and 338.280, RSMo 1951, amended 1971, 1981.
+Original authority: 338.210, RSMo 1951; 338.280, RSMo 1951, amended 1971, 1981.